massplanner/massplanner/README.md

 massplanner

+tl;dr im repurposing an old industry tool that got banned for public good

 - 🎓 **Learn to Earn Mechanics**: Powered by the [Chia Network](https://www.chia.net/).
   - 💡 **Barrier-Free Entry**: We've removed the traditional stumbling blocks—UX complexity and initial financial investments—to make blockchain technology more accessible.
   - 💎 **Pay with Learning or Engagement**: Here, value is not just monetary.
 Contribute by learning or by actively participating in the platform.